Admissions FAQ

 GSAS requires a minimum score of 100 on the Internet-based TOEFL (600 on the paper-and-pencil test) or 7.5 on the IELTS test.
 Please refer to GSAS Admissions for timing and more details on the English Proficiency Requirement.
 Write to gsas-admissions@columbia.edu for specific questions.

 The typical full-time schedule is three semesters (Fall, Spring, Fall) with summer courses as optional.
-Students in F1 status must be full-time and must finish in no more than three semesters, according to their visa.
-There is no minimum number of courses taken per semester as long as all the program requirements are completed within three semesters.
-A small number of exceptional students are able to complete the program requirements within one year.
+Students in F1 status are required to be full-time and may not extend beyond the three semesters, according to their visa.
+There is no minimum number of courses taken per semester as long as all the program requirements are completed within a maximum of three semesters.
+A small number of exceptional students are able to complete the program requirements within two semesters.

 Part-time domestic students complete the program in a maximum of four years.

-Most instructors use R, which will be used in the course GR5206, Statistical Computing and Introduction to Data Science.
+Both R and Python are used.
 A good website to have time to prepare in advance for programming options is located here.

 MA Statistics students who have demonstrated exceptional academic potential and who plan to apply for a PhD program may submit applications to take selected PhD-level courses offered by the department.
 Applications will be reviewed by the Faculty Director of the MA program and faculty instructors of the PhD-level courses.
 Space will be limited, with a cap decided by the faculty instructors of the PhD-level courses.